CAPRDZV/CapsNet-for-Graphics-Rendering-Optimization/README.md

 What I'm actually doing:

 - Training neural networks on graphical simulations, primarily fluid and lighting physics (since I have lots of references).
-Writing my own simple C++ API now since my alternatives aren't working.
+Writing my own simple C++ API now with OpenCV since my alternatives aren't working.
 This will be far easier to think with and integrate with Vulkan.
 Using Tensorflow (and Python in general) and Julia for reference.
 - Replacing traditional "linearly iterative" compute models with those trained models to run through GLSL code.
 The trained models can probably be loaded like any other file, then the weight matrices used for computation.
 - Testing different encoder and decoder models for quality, speed, and usability.
 - Integrating that with Vulkan in C++.
 I have a [working](https://github.com/moothyknight/Vulkan-Compute-Example) engine for Windows and Linux (mostly borrowed) with SPIR-V number generators for cross-platform.
 The engine originally supported Android and I think Mac, so if I prove this works I will restore that functionality.